MiniXC/typst-projects/thesis/chapters/09_measuring.typ

 == Measuring distributional distance <09_dist>

 #q(
-  [#citep(<rubner_earth_2000>)],
-  [#emph("The Earth Mover's Distance as a Metric for Image Retrieval")], [… we want to define a consistent measure of distance, or dissimilarity, between two distributions of mass in a space that is itself endowed with a ground distance. … Practically, it is important that [such] distances between distributions correlate with human perception.]
-)

-#q(
 [#citep(<moller_quality_2009>)],
 [#emph("Quality prediction for synthesized speech: Comparison of approaches")], [Each time a new TTS system is developed which potentially introduces new types of degradations, the validity and reliability of such a prediction algorithm has to be tested anew.]